sindu2296/AgentsToAllies/README.md

 #### Microsoft Agent Framework Implementation (`news_maf/`)
 - Sequential: Multiple agents working one after another
-- Concurrent: Parallel processing with `asyncio.gather()`
+- Concurrent: Parallel processing with `ConcurrentBuilder`
 - Uses: `ChatAgent`, function tools, simpler setup
-- Great for: Comparing agent frameworks, learning different approaches

 Both implementations provide the same functionality but with different patterns and abstractions.

-For detailed instructions on running each sample, check the README files in their respective folders.

 ### 4. Job Recommendation with Multi Agents
 Located in the `job_recommendation` folder, this sample shows different approaches to job recommendation using multiple agents: